Claire-Fisher/rock-paper-scissors-ms2/README.md

 - This site is free from offensive language and imagery, and is suitable for users of all ages (Site objective No.3).

 ### The Footer
 The footer provides copyright information and name of the site creator.
-It cannot be interacted with by user.
+It cannot be interacted with by the user.

 [**Back to top**](#rock-paper-scissors)
 ## Future Features